-For many years we have been recording onto a Master (analogue) cassette tape, producing up to 15 copies of this Master Tape at a time, using copying machines.
+For many years we were recording onto a Master (analogue) cassette tape, producing upto 15 copies of this Master Tape at a time, using copying machines.
 These were then individually checked making sure that they had copied correctly on both sides, using machines known as “Toasters”.

 |An Old Favourite - The Toaster!|

-They are then put into plastic pochettes, sealed with a Velcro fastening and posted to our listeners.
+They were then put into plastic pochettes, sealed with a Velcro fastening and posted to our listeners.

-Unfortunately it is becoming increasingly difficult for us to acquire or mend the copiers and toasters, and for our listeners to acquire or mend cassette players.
-Some listeners are asking for the News or our other recordings on a CD, mp3 Memory stick, or even obtainable from the Internet.
+Unfortunately it became to difficult for us to acquire or mend the copiers and toasters, and for our listeners to acquire or mend cassette players.
+Some listeners were asking for the News or our other recordings on a CD, mp3 Memory stick, or even obtainable from the Internet.
 This is all possible but only if we decided to “Go Digital”.
-Going digital means recording onto a computer instead of a Master Tape, then sending the resultant computer file to whatever output media is wanted – including onto cassette tapes.
+Going digital means recording onto a computer instead of a Master Tape, then sending the resultant computer file to whatever output media is wanted.

 |Preparing to Go Digital!|